-When you're extending credit to customers, it's important to thoroughly review their applications.
-If you have a good commercial credit application, it will protect your company if your "good" debt goes "bad."
-That's why it's key for your company to have a systematic approach to the process.
+When you are extending credit to customers, it is important to thoroughly review their applications for all three phases of the client relation.
+If you have a good commercial credit application, it will protect your company if your ‘good’ debt goes ‘bad.’
+That is why it is key for your company to have a systematic approach to the process.

 Here's how you can get it done: